harshilkandoi/report-submission-template/Report (Week 4).md

 **1.3 Diagrams and Working**

-Wind turbine designs involves looking over a lot of environmental and mechanical aspects for an efficient and sturdy electrical energy generation system.
-In our design, we have tried to considered a lot of these factors and have tried to keep the as real as possible.
-The actual construction of the wind turbine is a secondary objective and has been taken into optimum consideration during the design phase.
-But as the design of the wind turbine discussed below is based on existing technology investigated in the literature review and research process it's a little difficult to get the exact specifications ready for construction just by working on the design remotely, therefore, depending upon the resources available and the feasibility of the model the design discussed below can be altered.
+Wind turbine designs involve looking over many environmental and mechanical aspects for an efficient and sturdy electrical energy generation system.
+In our design, we have tried to consider a lot of these factors and kept the design as real as possible.

-Below is the CAD model of the small wind turbine along with brief description of some components:
+Below is the CAD model of the small wind turbine, along with a brief description of some components:

-- The blades and rotor are the parts of the turbine that interact with the wind and are designed to enhance efficiency.
-Blades are made of light materials with good wear and tear resistance, in this design we have used fibre-reinforced plastic.
-And to prevent the material from ageing, a layer of colored gel is applied to the blade and rotor's external surface.
+- The blades and rotor are the turbine parts that interact with the wind and are designed to enhance efficiency.
+Blades are made of light materials with good wear and tear resistance.
+In this design, we have used fibre-reinforced plastic.
+And to prevent the material from ageing, a layer of coloured gel is applied to the blade and rotor's external surface.

-- The horizontal axis small wind turbine (HAWT) is usually placed on a pole, preferably higher than 10 m, to lessen the impact of turbulent, sheared winds forming in close proximity to the ground.
+- The horizontal axis small wind turbine (HAWT) is usually placed on a pole, preferably higher than 10 m, to lessen the impact of turbulent, sheared winds forming close to the ground.
 But since it is a small wind turbine with relatively less weight and comparably lower power output, the turbine can be put on a variety of existing structures, including roof tops, and rain water tanks, as long as it keeps the turbine's blades clear of the ground and in a continuous stream tube.
-Still, in our design we have taken a tubular steel pole for placing the wind turbine above obstacles in urban areas.
-This can be omitted depending on the place where you want to install the turbine and reduce the installation cost.
+Still, in our design, we have taken a tubular steel pole for placing the wind turbine above obstacles in urban areas.
+This can be omitted depending on where you want to install the turbine and reduce the installation cost.

 <p align = "center">
 	<a href="https://ibb.co/XSmL5vq"><img src="https://i.ibb.co/bzpmv8k/CAD-Model-of-Wind-Turbine.jpg" alt="CAD-Model-of-Wind-Turbine" border="0"></a>